-4. INVESTMENT ADVISORY AGREEMENT AND TRANSACTION WITH RELATED PARTIES supervises the performance of administrative and professional services provided by others.
+4. INVESTMENT ADVISORY AGREEMENT AND TRANSACTION WITH RELATED PARTIES

+Recurrent Investment Advisors, LLC serves as the Fund's investment advisor.
+Pursuant to an advisory agreement with the Trust on behalf of the Fund, the Advisor, under the oversight of the Board, directs the daily operations of the Fund and supervises the performance of administrative and professional services provided by others.
 As compensation for its services and the related expenses borne by the Advisor, the Fund pays the Advisor a fee computed and accrued daily paid monthly, based on the Fund's average daily net assets and is computed at the annual rate of 0.90%.
-Pursuant to the advisory agreement, the Fund incurred \$290,115 in advisory fees for the six months ended April 30, 2020.
-As of April 30, 2020, the amount due to Advisor from the Fund was \$34,637.
+Pursuant to the advisory agreement, the Fund incurred \$1,112,952 in advisory fees for the six months ended April 30, 2022.
+As of April 30, 2022, the amount due to Advisor from the Fund was \$243,404.